mitchellsayer/cmpe_131_team8/meetings.md

 ### 2022-04-06-22 at 5:00 pm
 *Attendees: Mitchell, Matthew, Zander

--Tasks:
+*Tasks: <br>
 1. Mitchell created a team repo to begin our project (including meetings, readme, requirements files)
-2. We discussed how to divide up projects features based on their level of complexity *As of right now, we each need to finish the "Functional" and "Non Functional" requirements (12 functional and 4 nonfunctional per person in total
+2. We discussed how to divide up projects features based on their level of complexity <br>
+	*As of right now, we each need to finish the "Functional" and "Non Functional" requirements (12 functional and 4 nonfunctional per person in total

 ### 2022-04-14 at 10:30 am
 *Attendees: Muhammad, Matthew, Zander

--Tasks:
+*Tasks:
-1. We discussed each of our functional, non functional requirements, and use cases *Our current progress is each teammate has functional requirements completed
+1. We discussed each of our functional, non functional requirements, and use cases <br>
+	*Our current progress is each teammate has functional requirements completed
 3. We expect to have all non functional requirements and use cases finished by next meeting